pdelboca/blog/content/projects.md

 title: Personal Projects
 ---

+## FuncionariosCBA

+Project in collaboration with Open Data Cordoba to detect and inform changes in Government Officials and Elected Authorities both for local and state agencies.
+[Link](https://github.com/OpenDataCordoba/funcionarios-cordoba)

 ## Open Data Cordoba's Blog

 **Open Data Córdoba** is a non-profit organization created to promote Open Data and Open Government standards.
 We also participate in Hackatons, events and develop Open Source applications to encourage Civic Hacking.
 [Link](http://blog.opendatacordoba.org/author/pdelboca/)